Hannah Haughn

 Hannah Lynn Haughn (born September 4, 1994, in Vancouver, British Columbia) is a female field hockey player, who played for the Canada national field hockey team as a midfielder at the 2014 Commonwealth Games.

 Haughn represented Canada at the 2015 Pan American Games where the team won a bronze medal.
-She was also a member of the team at the 2019 Pan American Games where they won a silver medal.
+She was also a member of the silver medal-winning Canadian team at the 2019 Pan American Games.